kelsilistman/kelsilistman.github.io/index.md

 ---

 ## About Me
 As a mathematician, I like to think about measure theory, analysis, and geometry.
 I enjoy mathematical applications in science, especially neuroscience.
+I have an undergraduate degree in psychology; I'm especially interested in behavioral psychology, developmental psychology, and psychopharmacology.

 ---